Erebea/bolt-ability-hilights/README.md

 The aim of this plugin is to hilight certain abilities when you are expected to use them or when they are desirable to use, within reason.

+**Technically works with interface scaling other than 100%, but does not look good.**

 ## Previews:

 https://github.com/user-attachments/assets/89fbdd96-a4d1-48e8-b6d3-3e247bedd94b